 Convex Optimization for Machine Learning and Computer Vision (IN2330) (2h + 2h, 6 ECTS)

-Many important machine learning, computer vision and image processing problems can be cast as convex energy minimization problems, e.g. training of SVMs, logistic regression, low-rank and sparse matrix decomposition, denoising, segmentation, or multiframe blind deconvolution.
-In this lecture we will discuss first order convex optimization methods to implement and solve the aforementioned problems efficiently.
-Particular attention will be paid to problems including constraints and non-differentiable terms, giving rise to methods that exploit the concept of duality such as the primal-dual hybrid gradient method or the alternating directions methods of multipliers.
-This lecture will cover the mathematical background needed to understand why the investigated methods converge as well as the efficient practical implementation.
+Many important machine learning and computer vision tasks can be formulated as convex optimization problems, e.g. training of SVMs, logistic regression, low-rank and sparse matrix decomposition, image segmentation, stereo matching, surface reconstruction, etc. In this lecture we will discuss first-order convex optimization methods to solve the aforementioned problems efficiently.
+Particular attention will be paid to problems including constraints and non-differentiable terms, giving rise to methods that exploit the concept of duality such as the primal-dual hybrid gradient method and the alternating directions methods of multipliers.
+This lecture will cover the mathematical background needed to understand why these methods converge as well as the details of their efficient implementation.

 We will cover the following topics:

 - Proximal algorithms, primal-dual hybrid gradient method, alternating direction method of multipliers

 Examplary applications in machine learning and computer vision include

 - Image reconstruction (e.g. denoising, deblurring, inpainting)

 We will implement some of them in MATLAB.